semygloss/S-AES/README.md

 key='01100100101010011111111111111110000000000000000'   #triple-encry/decry
 ```
 #### Plaintext Input
-input a plaintext to suppose this encrypt program, you can choose ASCII、string or binary string to input.
+Input a plaintext to suppose this encrypt program, you can choose ASCII、string or binary string to input.
 As for binary string input, keep the length of ciphertext 16 bit while encription, you can choose a 16 bit binary-string or more than 16 bit binary-string (eg: k*16 bit for CBC_encry where k is a positive integer)
 example:
 ```python
 key='1111111111111111'